seboetzel/synthetic-respondents-pricing-classroom-exercise/README.md

-# synthetic-respondents-pricing-classroom-exercise
+# Synthetic Respondents for Pricing Decisions: Classroom Exercise

-Teaching materials for a classroom exercise combining empirical willingness-to-pay data, pricing analytics, and AI-generated synthetic respondents.
+This repository provides teaching materials for a classroom exercise combining empirical willingness-to-pay data, pricing analytics, and AI-generated synthetic respondents.

+The exercise is designed for marketing research and marketing analytics courses and can be completed in approximately 90 minutes.

+## Teaching Materials

+- `Pricing_Analytics_Worksheet.xlsx` – Excel-based worksheet for transforming individual willingness-to-pay data into a price–demand relationship and deriving a profit-maximizing price.

+Additional teaching materials will be added to this repository.

+## Classroom Exercise

+Students use the materials to:

+1. generate empirical willingness-to-pay data,
+2. analyze the empirical data using the pricing worksheet,
+3. generate synthetic respondents using a large language model,
+4. iteratively refine their prompts,
+5. compare empirical and synthetic pricing outcomes, and
+6. critically evaluate the validity of AI-generated market data.

+## Related Publication

+This repository accompanies a teaching article currently under review.
+Full citation information will be added upon publication.

-License
+## License

 The teaching materials in this repository are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.